Jenny Bartz: 1972 Summer Olympics

-Jennifer Ann Bartz (born July 23, 1955), also known by her married name Jennifer McGillin, is an American former competition swimmer who represented the United States at the 1972 Summer Olympics in Munich, Germany.
 Bartz competed in both individual medley events.
 She finished fourth in the finals of the women's 200-meter individual medley with a time of 2:24.55.
 She also advanced to the finals of the women's 400-meter individual medley, but again fell just short of a medal with a fourth-place performance with a time of 5:06.56.